 - Survey on the first 3 months.
 Conduct a survey to see how the new hire’s first three months have gone.
 Gage if they have a firm grasp on their responsibilities and goals.
 Plus, it is a good indicator if they need additional training.

-After six months – your goal is to have the new hire delivering goals on time and beyond expectation while having a strong relationship with co-workers.
+Your goal is to have the new hire delivering goals on time and beyond expectation while having a strong relationship with co-workers.
 The employee should be confident, engaged and still eager to learn.

 - Six month check in.
 Just like you did with an informal three month check in, do the same at six months but keep it formal instead.
 Review progress so far and continue to develop new goals.